MistyCommunity/Documentation/src/content/misty-ii/reference/javascript-api.md

 Parameters
 * arm (string) - The arm to move.
 You must use either `left`, `right`, or `both`.
 * position (integer) - The new position to move the arm to.
-Expects a value of 1-10.
-0 points forward, directly in front of the robot.
+Expects a value of 0 - 10.
+5 Points the arms straight forward.
 * velocity (integer) - Optional.
 A value of 0 to 100, specifying the speed with which the arm should move.
 * duration (integer) - Unused at this time.
 Can use `null` or `0`.
 * prePauseMs (integer) - Optional.
 The length of time in milliseconds to wait before executing this command.